theborakompanioni/azure-docs.de-de/articles/app-service-mobile/app-service-mobile-client-and-server-versioning.md

   ms.tgt_pltfrm="mobile-multiple"
   ms.devlang="dotnet"
   ms.topic="article"
-  ms.date="08/22/2016"
-  ms.author="donnam"/>
+  ms.date="10/01/2016"
+  ms.author="adrianha"/>

-# Client- und Serverversionsverwaltung in Mobile Apps und Mobile Services
+# <a name="client-and-server-versioning-in-mobile-apps-and-mobile-services"></a>Client and server versioning in Mobile Apps and Mobile Services

-Die neueste Version von Azure Mobile Services ist das Feature **Mobile Apps** von Azure App Service.
+The latest version of Azure Mobile Services is the **Mobile Apps** feature of Azure App Service.

-Die Mobile Apps-Client- und -Server-SDKs basieren ursprünglich auf den SDKs in Mobile Services, aber sie sind *nicht* miteinander kompatibel.
-Dies bedeutet, dass Sie ein *Mobile Apps*-Client-SDK mit einem *Mobile Apps*-Server-SDK und ebenso für *Mobile Services* verwenden müssen.
-Dieser Vertrag wird mit einem speziellen Headerwert durchgesetzt, der von den Client- und Server-SDKs verwendet wird: `ZUMO-API-VERSION`.

-Hinweis: Wenn in diesem Dokument auf ein *Mobile Services*-Back-End verwiesen wird, heißt das nicht zwangsläufig, dass es unter Mobile Services gehostet wird.
-Es ist jetzt möglich, einen mobilen Dienst für die Ausführung unter App Service ohne Codeänderungen zu migrieren, aber für den Dienst würden dabei trotzdem *Mobile Services*-SDK-Versionen verwendet werden.
+The Mobile Apps client and server SDKs are originally based on those in Mobile Services, but they are *not* compatible with each other.
+That is, you must use a *Mobile Apps* client SDK with a *Mobile Apps* server SDK and similarly for *Mobile Services*.
+This contract is enforced through a special header value used by the client and server SDKs, `ZUMO-API-VERSION`.

+Note: whenever this document refers to a *Mobile Services* backend, it does not necessarily need to be hosted on Mobile Services.
+It is now possible to migrate a mobile service to run on App Service without any code changes, but the service would still be using *Mobile Services*  SDK versions.

-Weitere Informationen zum Migrieren zu App Service ohne Codeänderungen finden Sie im Artikel [Migrieren eines Mobile Service zu Azure App Service].
+To learn more about migrating to App Service without any code changes, see the article [Migrate a Mobile Service to Azure App Service].

-## Headerspezifikation
+## <a name="header-specification"></a>Header specification

-Der Schlüssel `ZUMO-API-VERSION` kann entweder im HTTP-Header oder in der Abfragezeichenfolge angegeben werden.
-Der Wert ist eine Versionszeichenfolge im Format **x.y.z**.

-Beispiel:
+The key `ZUMO-API-VERSION` may be specified in either the HTTP header or the query string.
+The value is a version string in the form **x.y.z**.

+For example:

 GET https://service.azurewebsites.net/tables/TodoItem